After The Watchman, 2018

 From The Wounded Land Series

-The work relates to Alexander Zaïd as a symbol of Ha’Emek (The Valley) and its Zionist Ethos, it is part of the Wounded Land Series, a series triggered by the Second Intifada (2000-2005) and the Second Lebanon War (2006).
+This work relates to Alexander Zaïd as the symbol of The Valley (Ha’Emek) and its Zionist Ethos.
+After the Watchman is part of the Wounded Land Series, a series triggered by the Second Intifada (2000-2005) and the Second Lebanon War (2006).
 A body of work which deals with the metaphoric healing of visible and less visible wounds inscribed in the geography of the landscape, the city and the body.

 At the beginning of the 20th century, Jewish farmers established the first villages and Kibbutzim in the Valley of Jezreel, the site of important biblical battles.

-A prominent figure of the Second Aliya, Alexander Zaïd settled together with his family in Sheikh Abreik in 1926, with the mission of overseeing and protecting the land belonging to the Jewish National Fund.
+A prominent figure of the Second Aliya, Alexander Zaïd, an orphan, emigrated at the age 18 from Vilna to Ottoman mandated Palestine in 1904.
+He became a prominent pioneer, one of the founders of Kibbutz Giladi and of two Jewish self-defense organizations, Bar Giora and Hashomer.
+In 1926 he settled with his family in Sheikh Abreik with the mission of overseeing and protecting the land belonging to the Jewish National Fund.

 On July 10th 1938, Zaïd was ambushed and shot dead by Qassem Tabash from the al-Hilaf tribe.

-A bronze monument was erected in his memory on the hill of Sheikh Abreik near Beit She’arim, the 2ndcentury AD Jewish city and necropolis.
+A bronze monument was erected in his memory on the hill of Sheikh Abreik near Beit She’arim, the lost 2ndcentury AD Jewish city and necropolis, he incidentally rediscovered.

-Today, the watchman on his horse overlooks a valley crisscrossed by motorways under construction and protests against a futur controversial civil airport.
+Today, the watchman on his horse overlooks a wounded valley crisscrossed by motorways under construction, as a future planed controversial civil airport might further wound the Valley.

 Performed and filmed in Sheikh Abreik/ Bet Shearim, Jezreel Valley, Israel

-Produced by Studio 11 in collaboration with Beit Hankin in Kfar Yehoshua
+Produced by Studio 11 in collaboration with Beit Hankin Gallery in Kfar Yehoshua

 Performer: Ram Atkin Matzliach